The AdventureMind Grant

 What is the AdventureMind Grant?

 The AdventureMind Grant helps make adventures possible for individuals, families and small teams.
 As well as funds, winners of the grant also get access to help and advice from our team and an expert partner.
 In 2025, it was supported by AdventureMind, The Helen Davis Family Foundation and us here at Go Ape.
+For 2026, The Adventure Mind Grant proudly includes funding in memory of Abi James – a science teacher, adventurer and lover of the outdoors.

 Working with Belinda Kirk